Requirements doctoral programme

 Entry level for doctoral students:

-Applicants to the doctoral programme are required to hold either a German university Diploma or a Bachelor's (with honours) or a Master's degree in biology, biochemistry, bioinformatics, biophysics, biotechnology, medicine or in another related discipline.
+Applicants to the doctoral programme are required to hold either a Master's degree (MSc) or (a German university Diploma )and/or in exceptional cases a Bachelor's (BSc) (with honours a 4-years degree) in biology, biochemistry, bioinformatics, biophysics, biotechnology, medicine or in another related discipline.

-If you do not possess a German university Diploma, your BSc or MSc degree must be such that they can be regarded as some what equivalent to a German Diploma.
-This requires a written thesis, written or oral final examinations and at least one to two years of advanced course work, respectively.
-It is not necessary to hold the MSc degree at the point of application.
-However, the degree will have to be awarded before classes start.
+If you do not possess a Masters or a German university Diploma your BSc with honours degree must be awarded with the final grade of first class degree, and in exceptional cases with an upper second class degree.
+We also require that you have completed a research project with a written thesis, written or oral final examinations and at least six months to one year of advanced course work, respectively.
+It is not necessary to hold the BSc/MSc degree at the point of application.
+However, the degree will have to be awarded before the interview week or at the very latest before you start your doctoral project.
 A final decision regarding eligibility can only be made after submission of a complete application and requires the approval of university officials.

 All courses, lectures and seminars at the LSM are held in English.
 Thus, selected candidates have to be fluent in both written and spoken English, proof of proficiency in English will be required.
 Therefore, a "Test of English as a Foreign Language" (TOEFL) or a test by the "International English Language Testing System" (IELTS) is strongly advised.